JCharante/pos365-analysis/README.md

 - This is a non-destructive command.
 If the files already exit they won't be overwritten.

+Use `python3 gen_report_cats.py` to generate reports for categories

+- There are several reports generated, they are all in the /reports folder and overwrite a previous report.

+- `category-<category_name>-sales-<store_name>.csv` This includes the total sales by item in the category, grouped by date.

 ## Pitfalls

 - If a transaction has a percentage discount then the discount amount will not be stored in the DB.